Every state has an unemployment trust fund

-States deposit employer tax dollars in individual UI trust funds for paying future benefits.
+States deposit employer tax dollars in individual unemployment trust funds for paying future benefits.

-- ESD produces Washington's UI trust fund forecast report three times per year.
+- ESD produces Washington's unemployment trust fund forecast report three times per year.

-- Find current and archived reports on ESD's labor market page for the trust fund.
+- Find current and archived reports on ESD's labor market's unemployment trust fund page.

-- SUTA taxes fund benefit payments for claimants.
-They're deposited in the state's UI trust fund.
+SUTA taxes fund benefit payments for claimants.
+They're deposited in the state's unemployment trust fund.

 An employee's wages are taxable up to an amount called the taxable wage base, authorized in RCW 50.24.010.
 This taxable wage base for 2024 is $68,500, increasing from $67,600 in 2023.